Tokyo Tower

 The Observation Decks

-The Main Deck is at 150 metres and accessible by elevator.
-On a clear day you can see across a remarkable expanse of Tokyo — the density of the city from this height is striking, the scale genuinely hard to absorb.
-If Fuji is visible (best chances in winter, early morning, before clouds build) it appears to the west above the suburban sprawl.
+The Main Deck is at 150 metres.
+Adult tickets cost 1,200 yen for the Main Deck alone.
+On a clear day you can see across a remarkable expanse of Tokyo – the density of the city from this height is striking, the scale genuinely hard to absorb.

-The Top Deck is at 250 metres and costs more.
-The view is better, the crowds are smaller, and on clear days it’s a significant upgrade.
-Tickets must be booked in advance online, as capacity is limited.
-The combination ticket for both decks runs around 3,000 yen.
+The Top Deck Tour is at 250 metres and costs 3,000 yen.
+The view is better, the crowds are smaller, and on clear days it is a significant upgrade.
+Tickets for the Top Deck should be booked in advance online; capacity is limited.

-One useful tip: go at night at least once if you’re in Tokyo for multiple days.
-The city lights are extraordinary from above, and the tower itself is lit up (white in general, gold for the spring and autumn seasons).
-Evening visits are somewhat less crowded than the middle of the day.
+One useful tip: go at night at least once if you are in Tokyo for multiple days.
+The city lights are extraordinary from above, and the tower itself is lit up – white in general, gold for spring and autumn seasons.
+Evening visits are somewhat less crowded than midday.

-Zojoji Temple sits directly in the tower’s shadow — a large, active Buddhist temple with a main gate from 1605, one of the few structures in the area to survive the wartime bombing.
-The grounds are open and often have seasonal displays of jizo statues (small guardian figures) decorated by families of children who died young.
-It’s affecting in a way that’s easy to miss if you’re focused on the tower.
+Zojoji Temple sits directly in the tower’s shadow – a large, active Buddhist temple with a main gate from 1605, one of the few structures in the area to survive the wartime bombing of Tokyo.
+The grounds are open daily from 6:00 AM to 5:30 PM, free to enter (the Tokugawa Shogunate cemetery and treasure exhibition cost a small additional fee).
+The juxtaposition of the 17th-century wooden gate with the red-and-white steel tower above it is the most photographed image in the Minato district, and it earns that status.

-The Roppongi neighbourhood is a 15-minute walk north — worth visiting for the Mori Art Museum and Roppongi Hills complex if you have an evening free.
+The Roppongi neighbourhood is a 15-minute walk north, worth visiting for the Mori Art Museum and the Roppongi Hills complex if you have an evening free.

 Getting There

-The most convenient stations are Akabanebashi on the Oedo Line (a 5-minute walk to the tower’s front entrance) and Kamiyacho on the Hibiya Line.
+The most convenient stations are Akabanebashi on the Oedo Line (5-minute walk to the tower’s front entrance) and Kamiyacho on the Hibiya Line.
 The walk from either involves passing through the pleasant residential streets of Minato, which is reason enough to go on foot rather than by taxi.